Classic Bells > Soapy stuff > Wood ash lye

 Leaching wood ash

-I recommend reading the article Waste Not: Wood Ashes by Dan Hettinger.
+Many systems have been designed for leaching (dissolving) the lye contained in ash.
+I recommend reading the article Waste Not: Wood Ashes by Dan Hettinger for good ideas.
 (20)

 Concentrating wood ash lye